aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/_index.md

 title: Template Syntax in Java
 articleTitle: Template Syntax
 linktitle: Template Syntax
-description: "Learn how to create a template for LINQ Reporting Engine to build a report Java."
+description: "How to create a template for LINQ Reporting Engine to build a report Java."
 type: docs
 weight: 30
 url: /java/template-syntax/